joshcliu/hackmit2025/README.md

 ## 🏆 HackMIT 2025 Submission

-Built with ❤️ by Team TruthLens at HackMIT 2025
+Built with ❤️ by Team Veritas at HackMIT 2025

 ---